 I don't think it's an outlier.

-I think social media is an indication of just how unhinged, genuinely angry, deranged, and everything else you can think, a sizable portion of this country is, when they have anonymity.
+I think social media is an indication of just how unhinged, genuinely angry, deranged, and everything else you can think a sizable portion of this country is when they have anonymity.

 I don't think it's a tiny few.

-I think it's a huge number, and I think all of them.
+I think it's a huge number.

 So I may be exaggerating it a bit for effect, but not much in terms of what I really think is going to happen.

-If if Hillary wins, well, we're not through with if Trump wins, because if at some point, even the post-election riots and protests or whatever they end up being, they will eventually end at some point and will start the Trump administration.
+If Hillary wins, well, we're not through with if Trump wins, because at some point, even the post-election riots and protests or whatever they end up being, they will eventually end at some point and will start the Trump administration.

 I don't know if people are noticing.